ToyB0x/git-dash/README.md

 ## Concept

 Peter Drucker said, "If you can't measure it, you can't improve it."

+Amazingly, once you measure, your organization automatically start improving.
+When the analysis results are made public within the organization, people make improvements on their own.

-This app provides insights into your git repositories.
+So this app provides insights into your Git repositories.

 ## Project Status